simonesilvestroni/m2m-website/_pages/colophon.md

 date: '2021-11-08 10:27:27'
 last_modified_at: '2021-11-08 10:27:31'
 description: "Technical details about the website"
+excerpt: 'Developed by Simone Silvestroni, designed with <a href="https://silviamaggidesign.com/" title="Go to Silvia Maggi website">Silvia Maggi</a>, who also provided information architecture and photography.
+Check the post <a href="/blog/website-redesign/"><em>Website redesign</em></a> for a more philosophical analysis.'
 permalink: '/colophon/'
 ---
-Developed by Simone Silvestroni, designed with Silvia Maggi.
-Information architecture and photography by [Silvia Maggi](https://silviamaggidesign.com/ "Go to Silvia Maggi website"){:target="_blank" rel="noopener"}.
-Check the post [Website redesign](/blog/website-redesign/) for a more philosophical analysis.

 ## Tools

 Developed from scratch using: